Statutory guidance

 This must be kept by the manufacturer and importer for a period of ten years from the date on which the toy was placed on the NI market.
 This declaration must be made available to the enforcing authority upon request.

-- Fulfilment service – A natural or legal person offering, in the course of commercial activity, at least two of the following services: warehousing, packaging, addressing and dispatching, without having ownership of the products involved.
-This does not include postal, parcel or freight services.
-See footnote 4.
+• Fulfilment service – A natural or legal person offering, in the course of commercial activity, at least two of the following services: warehousing, packaging, addressing and dispatching, without having ownership of the products involved.
+This does not include postal, parcel or freight services. [footnote 4]

-- Importer – A person established in NI who places a product from a country outside of the EEA or NI on the NI market.
+• Importer – A person who is established in NI and places a toy on the market that has been supplied to them for distribution, consumption or use in the course of a commercial activity, whether in return for payment or free of charge, from an EEA state.
 A person based in NI who before 1 January 2021 distributed a product from GB on the NI (or EEA) market, is now an importer if they are bringing products into NI from the GB.

-- UKCA marking – The UK Conformity Assessed (UKCA) marking is the new UK conformity marking used for certain goods (including toys) being placed on the GB market, in place of the CE marking, which is the conformity marking used in the European Union.
+• UKCA marking – The UK Conformity Assessed (UKCA) marking is the UK conformity marking which can be used for certain goods (including toys) being placed on the GB market.
 Products being placed on the NI market cannot be UKCA marked and must continue to be CE marked.
 There are special arrangements in place to ensure NI’s unfettered access to the rest of the UK.

 16. Footnotes

-2: In 2019, the 2011 Regulations were amended by the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 to fix any deficiencies that arose from the UK leaving the EU (such as references to EU institutions) and make specific provision for the UK market.
-These 2019 Regulations were then amended by the Product Safety and Metrology etc. (Amendment to Extent and Meaning of Market) (EU Exit) Regulations 2020 to apply to Great Britain only, and not to Northern Ireland, in support of implementing the Windsor Framework.
+2. In 2019, the 2011 Regulations were amended by the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 to fix any deficiencies that arose from the UK leaving the EU (such as references to EU institutions) and make specific provision for the UK market.
+These 2019 Regulations were then amended by the Product Safety and Metrology etc. (Amendment to Extent and Meaning of Market) (EU Exit) Regulations 2020 to apply to GB only, and not to NI, in support of implementing the Windsor Framework.